harvard-lil/website-static/app/_posts/2026/2026-05-26-introducing-the-law-skills-hub.md

 We do not know how portable skills are across disciplines.
 A faculty-feedback skill that works for a 1L torts course may or may not work in a humanities seminar or a wet-lab science.
 We suspect some skills are portable and some are deeply local; we cannot yet tell you which are which.

 These are open questions, not rhetorical ones.
-The honest answer is that the hub is a hypothesis, and the next year of work is testing it.
+The hub is a hypothesis, and the next year of work is testing it.

 **An invitation**